LucaDonadello/AskTube/README.md

 ## Project Report

-For a detailed overview of the project, including architecture, methodology, contributions, and findings, please refer to our full project report:
+For a detailed overview of the project, including methodology and contributions, please refer to our full project report:

-[Link to Project Report Here]
+[Final-Report-NLP.pdf]

 ---